GitMirroring/gnuboot/site/faq.md

 Can I use BSD?
 ----------------------------------

 Absolutely!
-Libreboot has native support for NetBSD, OpenBSD and LibertyBSD.
+GNU Boot has native support for NetBSD, OpenBSD and LibertyBSD.
 Other distros are untested.

 See: